 Want to be part of a positive environment and join a team where you will gain a high level of experience and mentoring from the start?
 Looking to find colleagues who will support you in a collaborative effort?

 Through supervising attorneys, summer associates receive varied assignments as well as in-depth feedback.
-Associate mentors and supervising attorneys are paired with summer associates based on personal and professional interests.
-Weekly practice briefings are conducted by the head of each practice group to supplement the work experience and provide a broader exposure to the various practice areas.
-Partners play a prominent role in the summer associate program.
-In addition to allocating and supervising work flow, leading training programs and partaking in the social activities, they get to know our summer associates on a personal level as well.
+Associate mentors and supervising attorneys are paired with the summer associates based on personal and professional interests.
+Weekly practice briefings are conducted with attorneys from each of our major practice groups to supplement the work experience and provide a broader exposure to the various practice areas.
+Partners also play a prominent role in the Summer Associate Program by attending summer associate social activities.
+Partners get to know our summer associates on a personal level.